Jamie12341324/monster-records/README.md

 What are the Users' needs?
 Links to websites about cinemas and age ratings
 # User Stories
-1. As parent with a child that is interrested in monsters I want to know what age ratingings there are on monster films so that i can decide if I want to take my child to see a monster film
+1. As parent with a child that is interested in monsters I want to know what age ratings there are on monster films so that I can decide if I want to take my child to see a monster film
 2. As a teacher that wants to start a film club I want to know how much a monster film cd costs so I can decide what films I might put on in a film club
 3. As a child who wants to watch monster films I want to go to a cinema website so